Austinuc/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 11-binary_to_decimal | Converting from base 2 to base 10 with bash script
 12-combinations | Prints all possible combinations of lower case letters from 'a' to 'z' omitting 'oo' and sorted alphabetically
-13-print_float | Prints a given number to two decimal places
+13-print_float | Prints a given number to two decimal places 100-decimal_to_hexadecimal | Converts a number from base 10 to base 16